Trans Mountain Pipeline Expansion Project

 Extensive engagement has taken place in communities and along the proposed route and marine corridor.
 We have engaged in open and meaningful discussions with landowners, Aboriginal groups, communities and stakeholders and will continue to do so throughout the project timeline.
 In addition, we undertook socio-economic and environmental assessments and engineering studies, the results of the studies and discussions have formed the basis of the Facilities Application to the National Energy Board (NEB).

 Trans Mountain filed this comprehensive application with the NEB on December 16, 2013.
-Filing of the application will initiate a regulatory review of the proposed expansion facilities.
-If the regulatory application process is successful, construction of the new pipeline could begin as early as 2015/2016.
-The expanded pipeline would be operational in late 2017.
+Filing of the application initiated a regulatory review of the proposed expansion facilities.
+If the regulatory application process is successful, construction of the new pipeline could begin in 2016.
+The expanded pipeline would be operational in late 2018.